skp111/Whatsapp-Chat-Bot/README.md

-# Whatsapp-Chat-Bot
+# 🤖 WhatsApp Chatbot with Gemini API

-A Python-based WhatsApp chatbot that uses the Gemini API to generate intelligent responses.
-It automates chat replies with AI and can be used for customer support, FAQs, or personal productivity.
+This is a Python-based WhatsApp chatbot that integrates the **Gemini API** (Google's Generative AI) to deliver smart, context-aware responses.
+The bot is designed to receive and reply to WhatsApp messages, making it ideal for automated customer support, FAQ handling, or personal assistants.

+---

+## 🚀 Features

+- Responds to WhatsApp messages in real-time
+- Uses Gemini API for intelligent, AI-generated replies
+- Customizable response logic
+- Easy to deploy and extend

+---

+### 🧰 Tech Stack

+- **Python**
+- **Gemini API (Google AI)**